juliuserbach/mulit_view_object_detection/README.md

 ## Usage
+Before training is run the mapping between views has to be created.
+Run view_mapping.py for the sequential dataset and view_mapping_seq.py for the non-sequential dataset.
+Both scripts are in samples/interior.

 To train a model the file samples/interior/interior_multi.py is used.
-In this file the necessary settings can be made like the number of views etc. In the folder samples/interior the follwing commands can be used for training and inference.
+In this file the necessary settings can be made like the number of views etc. In the folder samples/interior the follwing commands can be used for training and inference on the sequential dataset.
+To use the non-sequential dataset, the HD7 should be selected.
 ```
  python interior_multi.py train --dataset ../../data/InteriorNet/data/HD1 --model /path/to/weights --logs ../../logs
  python interior_multi.py evaluate --dataset ../../data/InteriorNet/data/HD1 --model /path/to/weights --logs ../../logs